ILIAS-eLearning/ILIAS/tests/README.md

 - Navigate to "Run -> Edit Configurations..."
 - Hit the plus button and select PHPUnit to create a new configuration
 - Name it properly like global test suite.
-- Select the radio option -> Class
+- Select the test scope radio option -> Defined in Configuration file
-- Class name -> ilGlobalSuite
+- Tick use alternative configuration file
-- File path -> {ILIAS root}/Services/Object/test/ilObject2Test.php
+- Enter the path -> {ILIAS root}/Services/PHPUnit/config/PhpUnitConfig.xml
 - Set the path custom working directory to the ILIAS root.
 - Hit the OK button to save the changes